 The failure of 86205 on July 22nd’s 01.15 Holyhead – Euston at Kings Langley saw 25057 coming to assist, but when the Class 25 attempted to return north light engine it too failed!

+25057, 25076 & 31255 were stabled at Northampton Castle yard on August 17th.
 With the power off south of Bletchley 25057 dragged a Stirling - Euston service to the capital on the afternoon of August 30th.
 Continuing its wanderings 25057 worked September 8th's 09.08 Llandudno - Scarborough as far as Manchester Victoria.

-The 25057 & 25058 combination re-surfaced on October 9th taking an afternoon Liverpool - Scarborough forward from York, despite the Eastern Regions's known aversion to these fine machines.
+The 25057 & 25058 combination re-surfaced on October 9th taking the 14.04 Liverpool - Scarborough forward from York, despite the Eastern Regions's known aversion to these fine machines.
 Remarkably they returned with the 17.55 Scarborough - Liverpool working through out despite a lack of heat, arrival being thirteen minutes late at Lime Street.
 By the time the train reached Leeds word had reached the rail enthusiast community of this fine working, with BR gaining additional revenue as admirers joined the train for the slog across the Pennines.
 On October 12th 25057 was noted at Llandudno Junction shed.

-It was obvious that the Class 25’s had a very bleak future, which automatically made them a popular choice for the enthusiast railtour market.
+It was obvious that the Class 25s had a very bleak future, which automatically made them a popular choice for the enthusiast railtour market.
 May 5th saw F & W Railtours ‘Valley Explorer’ (1Z26) run from Crewe to Barry Island - Cardiff Penarth Curve - Leckwith Jct - Bridgend - Margam, then Margam - Bridgend - Aberthaw - Barry - Cardiff, including a number of valley freight lines.
 The 450 mile round trip was handled successfully by 25109 & 25057 being noted on time at New Street on the return leg.
+25057 was noted at Manchester Victoria on May 11th with passenger stock.
+The next day (12th) 25057 was noted at Crewe depot.
 When a Newcastle - Llandudno Town service arrived at Manchester Victoria on May 23rd with 37216 leading a failed 45124 both were replaced by 25057 for the remainder of the journey.
 It returned with the 15.16 to York, replaced at Chester by 47458.
-25057 was noted shunting at Cauldon Low on May 29th.
+25057 was noted at Stoke on Trent on May 28th and was shunting at Cauldon Low on May 29th.

+On August 25th 25057 handled the trip working from Wednesbury to Norton scrapyard, Bradley.
 25057's last recorded passenger working occurred on August 29th and again was rescuing a failure, this time dragging electric multiple unit 304 045 from Kidsgrove to Stafford.

 25057 was at Carlisle on Christmas Eve 1986, on January 2nd it made a round trip to Ayr, then a trip to Penrith on January 4th, noted at Stoke on January 8th, by 11th it was attached to 25035.
 It visited Etches Park on January 17th for attention to the brake blocks, and was back at Carlisle by January 24/25th, it moved south to Newton Heath by January 27th, remaining in the area at least until January 30th.

 On February 11th it was at Machynlleth, by 12th it was back at Shrewsbury, 15th at Crewe, 17th at Longsight, where it worked to Nuneaton Hartshill, then the 7H56 to Guide Bridge.
 An 'A' exam was carried out at Crewe on February 18th, noted at Toton on February 21st, then remaining in the Crewe/Stoke/Chester area until March 3rd.
-25057 & 25191 were noted on February 27th in charge of a Ravenhead Jct – Oakamole sand empties.
+25057 & 25191 were noted together on February 27th in charge of a Ravenhead Junction – Oakamole sand empties.

 (With thanks to Neil Cannon for making available the TOPS reports for 1987 & to Alan Baylis for his books on the 1984/85 Class 25 passenger workings and other resources).

-Page added October 25th 2004
+Page added October 25th 2004.